d3x-at/sd-parsers/README.md

   Otherwise, a simple concatenation of all negative prompts found.

-* `prompts`: Prompts as found in the parsed metadata.
+* `prompts`: All prompts found in the parsed metadata.

-* `negative_prompts`: Negative prompts as found in the parsed metadata.
+* `negative_prompts`: All negative prompts found in the parsed metadata.

+* `models`: Models used in the image generation process.

 * `samplers`: Samplers used in the image generation process.